gggliuye/VIO/docs/ServerLocalization/MVS.rst

 Problems:

 * Too slow. **Use ADMM or other faster algorithms**
-* Still errors, **Using Deep Learning image segmentation labels**
+* Still noisy, **Using Deep Learning image segmentation labels**

-4. Image Segmentation
+4. Floor Repair : Image Segmentation
 ------------------------

 We using the `Pytorch Encoding Library <https://hangzhang.org/PyTorch-Encoding/model_zoo/segmentation.html>`_ .